In these travelogues, we like taking you down the road less traveled, to places not so crowded.

 Our own life of travel takes us to the hotspots too.
 Nonetheless, we tend to steer you a little differently.

-Often, that just means giving some common-sense advice: as now, as regards the Ring of Kerry: possibly THE hotspot on Ireland’s tourist itinerary…
+Often, that just means giving some common-sense advice: like now, about the Ring of Kerry: possibly THE hotspot on Ireland’s tourist itinerary…

-It is an incredible journey: a 110-mile drive around county Kerry’s Iveragh Peninsular, incorporating towns, history, food, and spectacular views and walks — By the way, the driving route is mirrored by the Kerry Way, a nine-day walking trail, (that can be segmented as preferred).
+It is an incredible journey: a 110-mile drive around county Kerry’s Iveragh Peninsula, incorporating towns, history, food and spectacular views and walks — By the way, the driving route is mirrored by the Kerry Way, a nine-day walking trail - that can be segmented as preferred.

 Back to the drive, and that advice: the Irish Tourism Board requests that you go in counterclockwise direction, so that’s how the tour buses go.
 My advice is simple: go the other way.
 Take the road less traveled and don't get stuck behind the buses.